rschwabco/aserto-demo/Tutorial.md

 });
 ```

 When we log in with the user we allowed in the policy, we will still be able to see the "Very sensitive information presented here".
 But since we defined that only this user has access, when we attempt to login with the second user we created, we should see the message "No access to sensitive data".
+Success!

 ## Summary